Rohan121002/Project/Readme.md

     3- stake of the user

- ### Create_block
+ ### create_new_block
-   This creates a new block and adds it in the merkle tree.
+   This creates a new block.
 Transactions are added to block when thy are in a multiple of 3.
+It creates a header which includes an index, timestamp, previous hash, and merkle root.
  ### create_transaction
   This function takes the buyer id, seller id, product id and number of products.
 The transaction created is between a distributor and a client.
   The transaction also stores the time of transaction.
 Also it takes the signature of the sender.